-As in a class declaration, the body of a record declaration can contain variable, iterator and method declarations as well as nested type declarations.
+A record-declaration-statement defines a new type symbol specified by the identifier.
+As in a class declaration, the body of a record declaration can contain variable, method, and type declarations.

 If a record declaration contains a type alias or parameter field, or it contains a variable or constant field without a specified type and without an initialization expression, then it declares a generic record type.
-Generic record types are described in §22.3.
+Generic record types are described in §23.3.

 If the extern keyword appears before the record keyword, then an external record type is declared.
-An external record type declaration must not contain a record-inherit-list.
 An external record is used within Chapel for type and field resolution, but no corresponding backend definition is generated.
 It is presumed that the definition of an external record is supplied by a library or the execution environment.
-See the chapter on interoperability (§30) for more information on external records.
+See the chapter on interoperability (§31) for more information on external records.